AIHubDocs/en/assets/RVC/Cloud/RVC Disconnected.md

 - If the training stops but the model still needed training, you don't have to start from scratch.

 - You can resume from the latest checkpoint.
 But for this, the cell **Save preprocessed dataset files to Google Drive** must have executed prior to training.

+- And if you're resuming from a new session, you should've ran the **Export Model from Notebook to Drive** cell in the previous session.
 ###### ‎
 #### <ins>Instructions</ins>:
 1. Go to the Colab space, input the same criteria as before & execute the cells like normal, <u>**except**</u> Preprocessing & Feature Extraction.